marcelebbrecht/powerrouting/README.md

 Repetitions
 -----------

 Currently all simulations will be run 5 times.
-Line Charts and HTML Reports will be only created for runnumber 0.
+Line Charts and HTML reports will be only created for runnumber 0.

 Simulations with AODV
 ---------------------